Select Portfolio Management, Inc.

 • “Go be like the ant, you sluggard, consider its ways and be wise!
 It has no commander, no overseer or ruler, yet it stores its provisions in summer and gathers its food at harvest.”
 Proverbs 6:8

 4. Tithe Regularly & Give Sacrificially.
 Sacrificial giving is an attitude and a way of life.
 We often think of sacrifice in terms of what we give up.
-The Scriptural understanding of sacrifice has more to do with bringing God the best.
-As Christian we are called to give our first fruits as a tithe to God.
+The scriptural understanding of sacrifice has more to do with bringing God the best.
+As Christians, we are called to give our first fruits as a tithe to God.
 The basis for this principle is that we must remember who the money belongs to.
-When we tithe we are reminding ourselves that God has given us this abundance and we are simply returning to him what is already his in thanksgiving.
-In simple terms to tithe means we are to give 10% of our earnings to the church.
+When we tithe, we are reminding ourselves that God has given us this abundance and we are simply returning to him what is already his in thanksgiving.
+In simple terms, to tithe means we are to give 10% of our earnings to the church.
 ‘The church’ can be defined as your home of worship; the church you are a member of and regularly attend.
 ‘The church’ may also be a Christian ministry that promotes and expands the kingdom.
 Prayer can help you determine the best recipient for your tithe.

 • "A tithe of everything from the land, whether grain from the soil or fruit from the trees, belongs to the Lord; it is holy to the Lord."
 Leviticus 27:30

 5. Give Cheerfully.
-Several scriptures provide us direction for “how” we are to give vs. “what we are to give.
+Several scriptures provide us direction for “how” we are to give vs. “what we are to give".
 God is crystal clear that he does not want tithes, time or sacrifices from a begrudging giver.
-God wants us to give with a glad heart and when we give with a glad heart we once again demonstrate our trust in him.
+God wants us to give with a glad heart, and when we give with a glad heart we once again demonstrate our trust in him.
 This trust that he so longs for from us is reflective of our core faith in God.
-If we believe in him and trust what he says; then we will do as he asks with a joyful heart, not a heart of suspicion or resentment.
+If we believe in him and trust what he says, then we will do as he asks with a joyful heart, not a heart of suspicion or resentment.

 • “The one who plants generously will get a generous crop.
 You must each make up your own mind as to how much you should give.
 Don’t give reluctantly or in response to pressure.
 For God loves the person who gives cheerfully.”
 2 Corinthians 9:6-7